Zulko/moviepy/README.md

 -   [@ryanfox](https://github.com/ryanfox)
 -   [@mondeja](https://github.com/mondeja)

-# Maintainers wanted!

-MoviePy is always looking for maintainers, and we'd love to hear about developers interested in giving a hand and solving some of the issues (especially the ones that affect you) or reviewing pull requests.
+**Maintainers wanted!** this library has only been kept afloat by the involvement of its maintainers, and there are times where none of us have enough bandwidth.
+We'd love to hear about developers interested in giving a hand and solving some of the issues (especially the ones that affect you) or reviewing pull requests.
 Open an issue or contact us directly if you are interested.
 Thanks!